naingaungphyo/TIL/npx.md

-# Check installed node version includes npx
+# Check whether installed node version includes npx or not

 `which npx`

-## if it is not installed, install it
+## if it is not included, install it

     `npm install -g npx`